Battle of Tarawa: Aftermath

-Back in Washington, newly appointed Marine Corps Commandant General Alexander Vandegrift, the widely respected and highly decorated veteran of Guadalcanal, reassured Congress, pointing out that "Tarawa was an assault from beginning to end".
-A New York Times editorial on 27 December 1943 praised the Marines for overcoming Tarawa's rugged defenses and fanatical garrison, and warned that future assaults in the Marshalls might well result in heavier losses.
+Back in Washington, newly appointed Marine Corps Commandant Alexander Vandegrift, the widely respected and highly decorated veteran of Guadalcanal, reassured Congress, pointing out that "Tarawa was an assault from beginning to end."
+A New York Times editorial on 27 December 1943 praised the Marines for overcoming Tarawa's rugged defenses and fanatical garrison and warned that future assaults in the Marshalls might well result in heavier losses.
 "We must steel ourselves now to pay that price."

-Writing after the war, General Holland Smith, who in his biography was highly critical of the Navy, commented:
+Writing after the war, Smith, who in his biography was highly critical of the Navy, commented:

-Some commanders involved, including Admiral Chester W. Nimitz, Admiral Raymond A. Spruance, Lt General Julian C. Smith and Lt Colonel David M. Shoup, disagreed with General Smith.
+Some commanders involved, including Nimitz, Admiral Raymond A. Spruance, Lieutenant General Julian C. Smith and Lieutenant Colonel David M. Shoup, disagreed with General Smith.
 Said Nimitz:

 Nimitz launched the Marshalls campaign ten weeks after the seizure of Tarawa.
 Aircraft flown from airfields at Betio and Abemama proved highly valuable.

 All told, nearly 6,400 Japanese, Koreans and Americans died on the tiny island in 76 hours of fighting.
 In the aftermath of the battle, American casualties lined the beach and floated in the surf.
-Staff Sgt Norman T. Hatch and other Marine cameramen were present obtaining footage that would later be used in a documentary.
-With the Marines at Tarawa contained scenes of American dead so disturbing that the decision of whether or not to release it to the public was deferred to President Franklin Delano Roosevelt, who approved it.
+Staff Sergeant Norman Hatch and other Marine cameramen were present obtaining footage that would later be used in a documentary.
+With the Marines at Tarawa contained scenes of American dead so disturbing that the decision of whether to release it to the public was deferred to President Franklin D. Roosevelt, who approved it.

 Following the battle, the 2nd Marine Division was shipped to Hawaii, leaving the 2nd Battalion, 6th Marine Regiment behind to clear the battlefield of ordnance, provide security for the Seabees rebuilding the airstrip and aid in the burial detail.
 The 2nd Marine Division remained in Hawaii for six months, refitting and training, until called upon for its next major amphibious landing, the Battle of Saipan in the Marianas in June 1944.